The number of $C_{2l}$-free graphs: The balanced Erd o o s-Simonovits conjecture for even cycles

 The first step in the proof is to choose a vertex $x \in V(G)$ with a concentrated $t$-neighbourhood (see Definition~\ref{defn:concentrated_nbd}), with $t$ as small as possible.
 Next, we show that $x$ moreover has a balanced $t$-neighbourhood $(\A,\P)$ (see Definition~\ref{def:balanced:nbhd}) containing roughly as many paths as one would expect, and avoiding $\F = \F(\HH)$ (see Lemma~\ref{prop:RNF:exists}).
 We then show that $x$ has a refined $t$-neighbourhood $(\B,\Q)$ (see Definition~\ref{def:refined:nbhd}) with $\B \prec \A$ and $\Q \subset \P$ (see Lemma~\ref{lem:balanced_to_refined}).
 The minimality of $t$ is crucial in the proofs of Lemmas~\ref{prop:RNF:exists} and~\ref{lem:balanced_to_refined}.

-Having completed these preliminaries, we then construct $\C$ by choosing a path from $x$ to $B_t$, a zigzag path of length $2\ell - 2t$ between $B_t$ and $B_{t-1}$, and a path in $\Q$ back to $x$.
-We use the properties of a refined $t$-neighbourhood to show that there are many such cycles, and to control the number of cycles which contain a saturated set of edges.
+Having completed these preliminaries, we then construct a collection $\C$ of copies of $C_{2\ell}$ by choosing a path from $x$ to $B_t$, a zigzag path of length $2\ell - 2t$ between $B_t$ and $B_{t-1}$, and a path in $\Q$ back to $x$.
+We use the properties of a refined $t$-neighbourhood to show that there are many such cycles, and to control the number of cycles that contain a saturated set of edges.
 Finally, we use our assumption that $\HH$ is good, together with the pigeonhole principle, to show that the collection $\C$ is not contained in $\HH$, as required.